Blog

 Search Shodan

 If you’re doing technical OSINT collection or investigation, you’ve probably heard of Shodan.
-At first glance, Shodan can be intimidating and it can be hard to find what you’re looking for.
+At first glance, Shodan can be intimidating, and it is hard to find what you’re looking for.
 Fortunately, Jake Jarvis put together a guide with multiple use cases and examples for searching on Shodan.
 From prison pay phones to industrial control systems, there’s a ton of untapped potential inside of Shodan’s index.

 Look up businesses using Secretary of State data